Present the latest data, priorities and debates about the health of adolescents, mothers, newborns and children worldwide.

 The course will run over six weeks, exploring the lifecycle from birth to adulthood, to look at adolescent, reproductive, maternal, newborn and child health.

 Each week will focus on a different area, inviting you to discuss the most recent data, and the current policy, programme and research debates that inform action to improve health outcomes.

 At the end of the course we will reflect on the importance of lifecycle thinking for women, children and adolescents in the context of the Sustainable Development Goals for 2030.

-- Professor David Ross from the World Health Organisation Department of Maternal, Newborn, Child and Adolescent Health
+- Professor David Ross - World Health Organization Department of Maternal, Newborn, Child and Adolescent Health.

 Through the use of case studies, multimedia content and discussions with other learners from around the globe, we will consider the latest evidence about how to improve the health of women, children and adolescents in the context of different country settings.